fuzzygreenblurs/website/about.md

 ### Resume

-My resume can be found [here](https://resume.creddle.io/resume/2oo4goudb4q)!
+Please feel free to contact me if you'd like a copy of my resume.
+I can be reached at fuzzygreenblurs@gmail.com

 &nbsp;
 ### A bit about myself...